willroberts/github-analytics/README.md

 # github-analytics

-Playing around with data produced by the Github CLI.
+A parser and analyzer for data produced by the Github CLI.

 ## Functionality